xesdoog/SAMURAI-s-Animations/README.md

 ## Known Issues :

-- Sometimes when stopping an animation, the player's character may clip through the ground.
+- ~~Sometimes when stopping an animation, the player's character may clip through the ground.
 This happens with low positioned animations like sitting or lying down.
-I don't know why but for now, just tap W after stopping the animation and you should be positioned correctly.
+I don't know why but for now, just tap W after stopping the animation and you should be positioned correctly.~~ **FIXED.**

-- ~~When changing to a different animation without stopping the previous one, the prop will become stuck to your character so make sure yo press the **Stop** button before choosing a different animation.~~ **FIXED** *(n00b mistake)*.
+- ~~When changing to a different animation without stopping the previous one, the prop will become stuck to your character so make sure yo press the **Stop** button before choosing a different animation.~~ **FIXED.** *(n00b mistake)*.

 ## Credits and Shoutouts :